2014 Oxford Programme

 Meet the Tutors

 The first Oxford tutor will be Lady Clare Asquith, Countess of Oxford and author of Shadowplay, a book which traces the Catholic experience through the poems and plays of William Shakespeare.
-She will be focusing on both The Merchant of Venice and The Tempest.
+This year she will be focusing on Julius Caesar and Anthony and Cleopatra.

-Other tutors include Dr Michael Ward, celebrated author of Planet Narnia and an expert on the Inklings, and Stratford and Léonie Caldecott the directors of the Centre and Second Spring Oxford Ltd.
+Other tutors include Dr Michael Ward, celebrated author of Planet Narnia and an expert C.S.
+Lewis, Dr Gerard Kilroy, author of Edmund Campion: Memory and Transcription, and Stratford and Léonie Caldecott the directors of the Centre and Second Spring Oxford Ltd.

 Students attending the full programme will receive 6 credit hours in either Literature, History, Politics, or Theology.

-The course employs combination of seminar-style lectures, tutorials, guided tours, discussions and conversation.
+The course employs combination of seminar-style lectures, tutorials, guided tours, discussions, and conversation.
 An essay topic will be determined during the first two weeks in England.
 Tutorials will concentrate on the development of this essay.
-The essay can be completed after the students return to the US and emailed to tutors for marking by last day of October, 2013.
+The essay can be completed after the students return to the US and emailed to tutors for marking by last day of October, 2014.